 Private contractors belonging to the Wagner Group in Libya had suffered heavy casualties.
-In the last few days, the bodies of Russian citizens killed in Libya’s civil war were sent back home for burial.
+In the last few days, the bodies of Russian citizens killed in Libya’s civil war were sent home for burial.
 Officially, Russia isn’t part of the fighting in North Africa, which has been ongoing for several years now.

 But unofficially, the situation on the field is quite different.
 Former Russian soldiers, mostly those from Special Forces, are part of the Wagner group.
 The infamous Russian private military company was engaged in the Syrian conflict too.